 If you frequently work with sensitive data, you can set up an authorized IP address range for your Zoho Account.
-Once configured, you can access your account only from that specific range of IP address.
+Once configured, you can access your account only from that specific range of IP addresses.
 This will block any unsolicited access attempts made to your Zoho Accounts from any other IP address.
 The IP address you provide must be a static IP address and not a Dynamic IP address.
-A static IP address is an IP address that is configured to your device that remains unchanged, whereas dynamic IP address is provided by DHCP servers and can change with each session.
-If you use a Dynamic address, the next time you try to log into to your account, you might be locked out.
+A static IP address is an IP address that is configured to your device that remains unchanged, whereas a dynamic IP address is provided by DHCP servers and can change with each session.
+If you use a dynamic address, the next time you try to log into your account, you might be locked out.
 To avoid this, please contact your internet service provider to get a static IP address.
 Visit our help guide to learn more about Allowed IP addresses.

 Apart from these steps, you can take additional security measures to your both personal and Zoho accounts through the following ways: